webplatform/docs-wpd/Implementation_Patterns/index.md

 There are some built-in templates, like #if.
 You can find out more here: http://www.mediawiki.org/wiki/Help:Extension:ParserFunctions .
 Note there's a gotcha around doing table syntax in these; see at the bottom of this article.

+{{Note | There's a potential gotcha with these special "templates": after the name, you have a '''colon''', not a pipe. }}

 ====Categories====

 Categories are also built into MediaWiki.
 They're used extensively in Wikipedia, for example.
 By default a list of categories a page belongs to is listed at the bottom of the page.